 Each state has its own regulations and can administer its own bar exams.
 However, all bar exams according to the MBE are administered on the same calendar day.
 With the exception of both Delaware and North Dakota the Bar exam is administered twice in a year.

 “A lawyer, as a member of the legal profession, is a representative of clients, an officer of the legal system, and a public citizen having special responsibility for the quality of justice.”

 As a representative of clients, attorneys perform various functions.
-As adviser, an attorney provides a client with an informed understanding of the client’s legal rights and obligations and explains their practical implications.
-As advocate, an attorney zealously asserts the client’s position under the rules of the adversary system.
-As negotiator, a lawyer seeks a result advantageous to the client but consistent with requirements of honest dealings with others.
+As an adviser, an attorney provides a client with an informed understanding of the client’s legal rights and obligations and explains their practical implications.
+As an advocate, an attorney zealously asserts the client’s position under the rules of the adversary system.
+As a negotiator, a lawyer seeks a result advantageous to the client but consistent with requirements of honest dealings with others.
 As an evaluator, an attorney acts by examining a client’s legal affairs and reporting about them to the client or to others.

 Every Attorney goes to law school to learn the theory and hypothetical legal strategies associated with legal proceedings.
 Law schools don’t typically cover the materials directly tested on for the Bar exam.
-After completing law school most students take a course specifically to study for their post law school bar exam.
+After completing law school most students take a course specifically to study for their post-law school bar exam.